Does the Asset Need Captions, a Transcript, or Neither? (Decision Tree)

 Copyright Decision Tree

-Copyright Decision Tree Please access the Copyright Decision Tree if you need some assistance in determining the copyright implications of a resource.
-It is recommended that you read all of the available information in Copyright Guidelines & ...
+The Orbis E-learning QA team has created a tool to assist you when vetting copyrighted materials.
+Please access the Copyright Decision Tree if you need some assistance in determining the copyright implications of a resource.
+It is recommended that ...

 When Do I Use the ADA Asset Log?